benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 ### In one sentence, why do you want to be a Reimagine Fellow?

-I want to see more art in CECS; both in what we do and in the way we do it.
+I want to see more art[^art] happening in CECS; and to strengthen our education and research ties to the Schools of Art & Design, Music, and Digital Humanities.

+[^art]:
-*Note*: defining "art" is beyond the scope of this blog post, obviously.
+    Defining "art" is beyond the scope of this blog post, obviously.
 But I don't just mean it in the narrow "high/fine art" sense, although I don't mean it in the "all the humanities" sense either.
 Think making music, drawing pictures, writing stories---but with an element of technology in the mix.

 ### What does that have to do with the Reimagine Project?